 - Milestones and baseline.

 - Dependencies and progress tracking.

 - Filter and advanced search.

 - Team collaboration.

 1. Creating a new project

-Once you log in (using email, Facebook, Google+ or LinkedIn accounts), you will see the “Create new project” window.
+Once you log in (using email, Facebook, Microsoft, or LinkedIn accounts), you will see the “Create new project” window.
 Choose the first settings for your projects here: name it, set start date and duration step (hours, days, weeks or months).
 If you plan a short-term project, it is better to choose hours or days; for long-term projects it is more convenient to choose weeks and months.

 You can also choose the ready-made Gantt chart templates for: